-This proposal seeks to bring will complete of 30% design on the preferred alternatives for the Anchor Boulder reach and the Icicle Peshastin Irrigation diversion dam.
-When further design is needed TUTU-WWP would bring the hese two preferred alternatives to 80% design, with a completion goal of by early -2015.
-The proposed designs included in this proposal would provide 90-% passage for target fish populations, adult Steelhead and Bull Trout.
+This proposal will complete 30% design on the preferred alternatives for the Anchor Boulder reach and the Icicle Irrigation diversion dam.
+TU-WWP would bring the two preferred alternatives to 80% design, by early 2015.
+The proposed designs in this proposal would provide 90% passage for target fish populations, adult Steelhead and Bull Trout.
 The preferred alternatives for further development are described below: